Ramlall/Algorithms/readme.md

 void Union(int item2, int item2) - Connect item1 and item2.

 # Stacks and Queues
 Implemented our own stack and queue data structures.
 By default they use resizing arrays.
 (Code for linked list version is also there.)
 Written using generics so specify data type/object when initializing.
-Enumeration (foreach) currently not available.
+Enumeration available so "foreach" loop available.

 ##Initialize
-Algorithms.Queue<int> queue = new Queue<int>();
+Algorithms.Queue<string> queue = new Queue<string>();

-Algorithms.Stack<int> stack = new Stack<int>();
+Algorithms.Stack<string> stack = new Stack<string>();

 ##Stack Operations
 void Push(T item) - Put an item onto the stack.